 I have many diesel train photos in my collection, and I will eventually put them on my website for you all to see.

 Today, it is great to see some classic diesels preserved on many heritage railways.
 There are even a few that are still running on the mainline.

 Wherever the old classic trains are I love to go and see them.
 They bring back many memories to me from my trainspotting days from the late 70’s to the early 90’s.

 My list of my favourite diesel trains

 The ‘Hoover’ is my number one, I love the style and sound of it.
-Back in the 1980’s I remembering going crazy once I had seen all 50 of the class.
+Back in the 1980’s I remember going crazy once I had seen all 50 of the class.
 Although I did become sad at seeing a line of scrapped 50’s at Laira depot.

 Every morning during the week back in the early 1980’s I use to wait around for the 08.50 Royal Mail train before going to school.
 Nearly every time it had a ‘Peak’ hauling it.

 The size and power of a ‘Deltic’ is just amazing.
 I never saw these awesome trains running during the BR days.
 I am pleased though that I have had the chance to see them on rail tours and some of the preserved railways.

 I remember seeing my first ‘Whistler’ 40152 at Severn Tunnel Junction in the early 1980’s.
 I was amazed at its power and the look of it.

-Class 47’s were probably the most common type of diesel train I saw every day when trainspotting here in Devon.
+Class 47’s was probably the most common type of diesel train I saw every day when trainspotting here in Devon.